 The expatriate Foreign Earned Income Exclusion can only be claimed if you file your tax return on a timely basis.
 It is not automatic if you fail to file and can even be lost.

-We have many clients living in Egypt and know how to integrate your U.S. taxes into the local income taxes you pay.
-Any Egyptian income tax you already pay can be claimed as against the tax liability on your U.S. return on the same income.
+We have many clients living in Peru and know how to integrate your U.S. taxes into the local income taxes you pay.
+Any Peruvian income tax you already pay can be claimed as against the tax liability on your U.S. return on the same income.

-As an expat living abroad you get an automatic extension to file until June 15th following the calendar year end.
-(You cannot file using the calendar year as is standard in Egypt for U.S. tax purposes).
+As an expat living abroad you get an automatic extension to file until June 15th following the calendar year-end.
+(You cannot file using the calendar year as is standard in Peru for U.S. tax purposes).
 You must, however, pay any tax that may be due by April 15th in order to avoid penalties and interest.
 You can get an extension to file (if you request it) until October 15th.

 There are other forms which must be filed if you have foreign bank or financial accounts; foreign investment company; or own 10% or more of a foreign corporation or foreign partnership.
 If you do not file these form or file them late, the IRS can impose penalties of $10,000 or more per form.
 These penalties are due regardless of whether you owe income taxes or not.